Multiapples/teaforall-mob-scaling/README.md

 # TeaForAll Mob Scaling

-This is a configurable server-side plugin for scaling mob stats the further they spawn from (0,0) in the overworld, nether, and end.
+This is a configurable server-side plugin for scaling mob stats the further they spawn horizontally from (0,0) in the overworld, nether, and end.

 ## Mob Scaling Effects